Bob Worsley: Abortion

 Worsley opposes abortion.
 He was endorsed in 2012 by Arizona Right to Life which is opposed to legal abortion.
 In 2016, Worsley was given a 0% rating by NARAL/Arizona Right to Choose and 20% by Planned Parenthood which support legal access to abortion.

 Fiscal issues

 On fiscal issues, Worsley has a conservative leaning.
 In 2016, he was given a 53% rating by Americans for Prosperity, a conservative PAC.
 However, the American Conservative Union gave him a significantly higher score in 2016 of 74%.
 He also received a 100% rating from the Arizona Small Business Association.

 Education

 He was one of four Republicans in the State Senate to vote against repealing Common Core standards.
 He also voted in favor of vouchers for private schools.

 Guns

-In 2016, Worsley received a 40% from the Arizona Citizens Defense League PAC and a 71% from the National Rifle Association which both lobby in favor of rights for gun ownership.
+In 2016, Worsley received a 40% from the Arizona Citizens Defense League PAC, following a 2014 "A-" grade from the NRA Political Victory Fund which both lobby in favor of rights for gun ownership.